ektrah/nsec/docs/install.md

 2. Add the [.NET Core "dev" builds feed](https://dotnet.myget.org/gallery/dotnet-core) as a NuGet package source

-3. Add the following package reference to your `.csproj` file:
+3. Create a new .NET Core project and add the following package reference to the `.csproj` file:

         <PackageReference Include="NSec.Cryptography" Version="1.0.0-preview-24912-01" />